 - A loss of pleasure or interest in everyday activities

 - Feelings of despair, guilt and worthlessness

 - Feeling lethargic (lacking in energy) and sleepy throughout the day

 - Sleeping for longer hours and finding it harder to get up in the morning

 - Craving carbohydrates and gaining weight

-Typically the treatment for SAD is to try to increase natural sunlight as much as possible.
+Typically the treatment for SAD is to try to increase natural sunlight to optimal levels.

-Although it sounds like the message is that only people suffering from SAD need to increase their sunlight exposure during the winter, this is not the case.
+Although it sounds like only people suffering from SAD need to increase their sunlight exposure during the winter, this is not the case.

 Everyone who lives in parts of the world with limited light during winter should increase their sunlight exposure whether you are diagnosed with SAD or not.

 Insufficient sunlight exposure is associated with decreased levels of melatonin and serotonin.